Law Firms

 AP Italy boaters_800px

-Emergency services are at the scene of a search for a missing boat in Porticello, southern Italy, Aug.
-20. Rescue teams and divers returned to the site of a storm-sunken superyacht Tuesday to search for six people, including British tech magnate Mike Lynch and Clifford Chance partner Christopher J. Morvillo, who are thought to be still trapped in the hull 50 meters underwater.
+Rescue teams and divers returned to the site of a storm-sunken superyacht Tuesday to search for six people, including British tech magnate Mike Lynch and Clifford Chance partner Christopher J. Morvillo, who were thought to be still trapped in the hull 50 meters underwater.
+They have since been confirmed dead.
 (Photo by Salvatore Cavalli/The Associated Press)

-A partner at Clifford Chance and his wife are among six people who are missing after a superyacht sank off the Sicily coast during a storm Monday.
+Updated: A partner at Clifford Chance and his wife are among six people confirmed dead after a superyacht sank off the Sicily coast during a storm Monday.

-Ayla Ronald, a senior associate at Clifford Chance who’s based in London, was among 15 people who survived.
+Ayla Ronald, a senior associate at Clifford Chance who is based in London, was among 15 people who survived.
+Her father said the yacht trip was supposed to be a celebration of Lynch’s acquittal.

-Business Insider, the New York Post, Law.com, Original Jurisdiction, CNN and the Associated Press have coverage.
+Business Insider, the New York Post, Law.com, Original Jurisdiction, CNN and the Associated Press had early coverage of the disaster.

 A waterspout likely caused the yacht to sink, a Sicilian civil protection official told CNN.